EndPointCorp/end-point-blog/2018/10/05/Datacenter-Relocation-Initiative.html.md

 **For example what needs to be completed ahead of the data center migration?**<br>

 1\.
-Process the paperwork from new hardware, approve all applications, hire movers, schedule and coördinate with internal management team and key stakeholders like IT staffs, system admins, contractors, circuit providers, etc.<br>
+Process the paperwork from new hardware, approve all applications, hire movers, schedule and coördinate with internal management team and key stakeholders like IT staffs, system admins, contractors, circuit providers, etc.<br><br>
 2\.
-Collect, and analyze resource usage associated with the critical and non-critical systems and prepare and compare resource availability between the two data center.<br>
+Collect, and analyze resource usage associated with the critical and non-critical systems and prepare and compare resource availability between the two data center.<br><br>
 3\.
 Determine and schedule critical systems migration to secondary data center.
-Discuss approach with key stakeholder in regards to task associate with the critical servers.<br>
+Discuss approach with key stakeholder in regards to task associate with the critical servers.<br><br>

 **Samples of Pre-Relocation Task**